eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 verify credentials effortlessly.
 This not only simplifies the User experience but also strengthens overall security within the system.
-Moreover, interoperability prevents market fragmentation by creating a level playing field for different digital identity solutions.
-It fosters competition and collaboration, ultimately driving innovation in the European digital identity landscape.
-By prioritizing interoperability, the architecture of the EUDI Wallet ecosystem lays the foundation for a trusted and universally accepted digital identity ecosystem across the EU.
+Moreover, interoperability prevents market fragmentation by creating a level playing field for different Wallet Solutions.
+It fosters competition and collaboration, ultimately driving innovation in the EUDI Wallet ecosystem.
+By prioritizing interoperability, the EUDI Wallet architecture lays the foundation for a trusted and universally accepted EUDI Wallet ecosystem across the EU.

 #### 4.1.3 Privacy by Design

 The EUDI Wallet architecture embodies the principle of privacy by design.
-This means that the protection of User data is a fundamental pillar of the wallet\'s design.
+This means that the protection of User data is a fundamental pillar of the architecture's design.
 The principle of data minimisation guides the collection of personal information, ensuring only what is necessary is gathered.
 The Wallet Unit empowers Users with granular control over what data is shared and with whom.
 Transparency is built into the